IBM-Bluemix-Docs/ComposeForScyllaDB/scylla-cqlsh.md

 validate = true
 ```

-If you want to use a certificate for a single `cqlsh` command place `SSL_CERTFILE = ~/path_to_your/lechain.pem` at the start of your cqlsh connection command.
-For example:
+If you want to use a certificate for a single `cqlsh` command place `SSL_CERTFILE = ~/path_to_your/lechain.pem` at the start of your `cqlsh` connection command.

 ```
 SSL_VERSION=SSLv23 SSL_CERTFILE='~/path_to_your/lechain.pem' cqlsh --ssl portal1204-7.sally-scylla.composedb.com 24981 -u scylla -p [password] --cqlversion=3.3.1
 ```

-## Getting started with cqlsh
+## Getting started with CQL commands

-If you type `HELP` you can see that the shell has a lot of capability.
+If you type `HELP`, you can see that the shell has a lot of capability.
 All of the commands even have `TAB` completion too.
-For example:
+Complete the following steps to see this feature in action.

 1. Type `CREATE KEYSPACE my_new_keyspace <TAB><TAB><TAB>`.
 You should see the choices for the replication class.
 2. Choose `SimpleStrategy` here because the cluster won't be spanning multiple data centers.
 3. Press `<TAB><TAB>` again and enter 3 for the `replication_factor` value.
 Then, close the brace with `}` and finish the statement with `;<enter>`.

-You have created your first KEYSPACE and defaulted it to replicating your data to all three nodes in your cluster.
+You have created your first `KEYSPACE` and defaulted it to replicating your data to all three nodes in your cluster.

 ```sql
 scylla@cqlsh> CREATE KEYSPACE example_keyspace WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 3 };